peachykeenani/sprint_6_app/README.md

-# Documentation of Used Vehicles application | Sprint 6 Project for TripleTen
+# Documentation of Used Vehicles application | Sprint 6 Project | TripleTen
 ## Hosted on: https://used-vehicles.onrender.com

+Please refer to this Github repository: https://github.com/peachykeenani/sprint_6_app

 This web application explores the dataset `vehicles_us.csv`.
 This project contains the following visualizations:

 - Data viewer